jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 ### 14 Te Mana o te Wai: meaning, application, effect
 Meaning and application
 (1) In this Act, Te Mana o te Wai—
-  (a) has the meaning set out in the national planning framework made by Order in Council under section 103 of the Natural and Built Environment Act 2023 (and see also sections 5, 10, 17, and 18 of this Act):
+  (a) has the meaning set out in the National Policy Statement for Freshwater Management (as that term is defined in section 5 of this Act); and
-  (b) applies, for the purposes of this Act, to water (as that term is defined in section 11(1) of the Natural and Built Environment Act 2023.
+  (b) applies, for the purposes of this Act, to water (as that term is defined in section 5 of this Act).
 Effect
 (2) When exercising or performing a function, power, or duty under this Act, a person must give effect to Te Mana o te Wai, to the extent that Te Mana o te Wai applies to the function, power, or duty.